 All Bear River students must carry their ID cards at all times.
 The ID card must be presented when requested by any adult on campus and when riding the bus.
-Failure to do so could result in suspension or community service.
+Failure to do so could result in educational intervention and parent contact.
 If a student loses his or her ID card, a replacement card can be obtained in the Student Store for \$5.